-Harold and Ellen Nagorsky Memorial Prize.
-Awarded to a premedical junior student who with strong interests in French studies, participating in a term abroad program in a French-speaking country.
+Aime Simon (1991) Term Abroad Prize.
+To students of high academic standing and promise with strong interests in French studies, participating in a term abroad program in a French-speaking country.
 Created from gifts of Julie and Barry Simon, their family, and friends in memory of Aime Simon.